zero trust implementation roadmap for SMBs

 For SMBs embarking on a zero trust journey in 2025, experts recommend:

-• Align zero trust initiatives with business objectives to ensure executive buy-in and sustained investment.
+• Align zero trust initiatives with business objectives to secure executive sponsorship and budget.

 Frequently Asked Questions